Research

 Related publications

-Dr. Passos' research team is investigating the molecular processes by which mitochondria drive senescence with the hope of finding new therapies to improve health during old age.
-The team is also conducting drug screens targeting mitochondrial function to find new therapies to counteract the aging process.
+Dr. Passos' research team is investigating the molecular processes by which mitochondria drive senescence.
+The team hopes to find new therapies to improve health during old age.
+The team also is conducting drug screens targeting mitochondrial function to find new therapies to counteract the aging process.